Trains & trams from Germany, Austria, Italy, Switzerland, Slovakia, Hungary, Canada and the USA.

 based in Berlin with visits to Szczecin & Gorzow in Poland as well as Schwerin,

-Northern Italy and Tuscany and April 2010 to Austria and Hungary.
-The June 2011
+Italy and Tuscany and April 2010 to Austria and Hungary.
+The June 2011 trip included

-trip included Belgium, Rotterdam, Lille and the Rhine-Ruhr valley.
-Belgium & the
+Belgium, Rotterdam, Lille and the Rhine-Ruhr valley.
+Belgium & the Netherlands was

 Also included are some non-railway scenic photos of sites along the way.